 Log 217 - § 3280.6 Date: 3/11/2020

 Submitter: Joseph Sadler

 Requested Action: New Text

-Proposed Change: (b) The wind zone, thermal zone and roof load zone must be starnumber into the foremost cross member in 3/8" minimum height 3280.6 (a) in the following designations: Wind Zone 1,2 and 3 as W3.
+Proposed Change: (b) The wind zone, thermal zone and roof load zone must be stanumber into the foremost cross member in 3/8" minimum heigh 3280.6 (a) in the following designations: Wind Zone 1,2 and 3 as W3.
 Thermal Zones as T1, T2 and T3.
 Roof Load Zones as RN for and RS for South. t as described in section W1, W2 and

-Reason: Homes are moved well after the initial set and many times the hor renovated with new siding, new interior cabinets or painted and and the data plate has been removed or painted over.
-This cause uncertainty with local officials when a home is installed in a diffe date HUD Label is lost ed a great deal of

-different part of the original State.
-As an example, a wind zone 1 home is moved to a

-higher wind zone.
-This could be the case for the thermal and roof load zones as well.

-This would benefit the purchaser of the home and aid the local jurisdiction in assurance
+Reason: Homes are moved well after the initial set and many times the herenovated with new siding, new interior cabinets or painted and and the data plate has been removed or painted over.
+This cause uncertainty with local officials when a home is installed in a different part of the original State.
+As an example, a wind zone 1 higher wind zone.
+This could be the case for the thermal and roo This would benefit the purchaser of the home and aid the local justice. date HUD Label is lost ed a great deal of rent State or in a home is moved to a f load zones as well.

 that the home was designed for that area.
 There should be little if not additional cost for

 this process.

+. '

 Substantiating N/A

 Documents:

 Additional Cost: No additional cost

 Cost Benefit No additional cost required.

 Explanation:

-Subcommittee
+Subcommittee Disapprove

-Recommendation:
+Recommendation: Reason: In favor of action on DRC 64.

 MHCC Action:

 MHCC Modification

 of Proposed

 Change:

 MHCC Reason:

-Current Status: Received by Secretariat.
+Current Status: Pending MHCC Action

+Log History: 11-12-20 - Structure and Design Subcommittee Recommendation: Disapprove

-Log History: 7-6-20 - Assigned to Structure and Design Subcommittee
+7-6-20 - Assigned to Structure and Design Subcommittee

 Log 218 - § 3285 NFPA A 501A Chp 6 2003 Edition Date: 4/15/2020

 Submitter: Katherine Murphy

 Requested Action: New Text

 Proposed Change: I understand HUD adopts the 2003 edition of the NFPA 501A Chapter 6 even though there have been 4 editions since 2003.
 The current edition is 2017.
 Please update so that HUD adopts the current edition of NFPA 501A Chapter 6 which is currently 2017.

 Reason: The problem that will be resolved by my recommendation is in relation to separation.
 The outdated 2003 edition of the NFPA 501A Chapter 6 that HUD currently adopts sets separation at 10' while the current 2017 edition of the NFPA 501A Chapter 6 is 5' separation.

 Substantiating N/A

 Documents:

 Additional Cost: Unknown

 Cost Benefit Unknown.
 I bought a 1963 10x65' mobile home in June, 2019.
-I requested to the
+I r

 Explanation: Association at the Boston Trailer Park a request to replace the old 1963 with a brand new 14x60' mobile home and was denied.
 Reason was HUD adopts the 2003 edition not the current edition (2017) of the NFPA 501A Chapter 6.
 Other mobile homes have been replaced with new ones, and they are less than 10' separation but I was denied.
 I am disabled, and want a safe mobile home that has been built to construction standards and codes.
 Old ones are not.
 I have learned mobile homes built before 1976 were not built to any construction standards or codes.
 I just want to live a safe mobile home that is ADA compliant and built to current construction standards and codes.
 Thank you for your consideration.

-Subcommittee

-Recommendation:
+Subcommittee Recommendation: Disapprove Reason: Insufficient information was provided.
+More details with would need to be addressed.
+More to the standard than just the -

 MHCC Action:

 MHCC Modification

-of Proposed
+of Proposed Change:

-Change:

 MHCC Reason:

-Current Status: Received by Secretariat.
+Current Status: Pending MHCC Action

-Log History: 7-6-20 - Assigned to Regulatory Enforcement Subcommittee
+Log History: 11-19-20 - Regulatory Enforcement Subcommittee Recommenda 7-6-20 - Assigned to Regulatory Enforcement Subcommittee ation: Disapprove